 The current economic crisis in the U.S. and global financial markets has had and may continue to have a material and adverse impact on our business and our financial condition.
 Uncertainty about current economic conditions poses a risk as businesses may further reduce or postpone spending in response to tighter credit, negative financial news and declines in income or asset values.
 In addition, current economic conditions have resulted in the reduced credit worthiness and bankruptcies of certain customers and increased our potential exposure to bad debt.
 These factors have had a material negative effect on our business and the demand for our products, the initial impact of which was reflected in our results for the second quarter of fiscal 2009.
 We cannot predict the ultimate severity or length of the current economic crisis or the timing or severity of future economic or industry downturns.
 In addition, our ability to access the capital markets may be severely restricted at a time when we would like, or need, to do so, which could have an impact on our flexibility to react to changing economic and business conditions.
-A prolonged recession or further decline in the global economy may continue to materially adversely affect our results of operations and financial condition.
-For additional information regarding the impact of current economic conditions on our results of operations and financial condition, refer to Part II.
+A prolonged recession or further decline in the global economy may continue to materially adversely affect our results of operations and financial condition, refer to Part II.
 Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations.